tsga/DataMigrationScripts/Alaska/ReadMe.md

-# Documentation of steps used to prepar and load data into WaDE
+# Documentation of steps used to prepare and load data into WaDE

 The steps below describe how we mapped and prepared the data from a flat file excel sheet into CSV files ready to be loaded into a WaDE database.
 The steps are manual in an effort to test and demo this process and future work should consider automating it using script or SQL.